 Residential Contractor Requirements

-Residential Contractors wanting to build in the City of Owatonna can find all information needed to submit for a building permit.
-All information must be completed and submitted with the Building Permit Application to the Building Inspection Department.
-All of the following forms must be completed and included with the 2 sets of construction plans submitted to the Building Inspection Department for review.
-Storm Water Manager will review all grading plans to ensure that the site drainage conforms to the subdivision drainage plan and that appropriate erosion and sediment controls are in place to prevent pollutants from leaving the construction site.
+All of the following forms must be completed and included with the 2 sets of construction plans submitted to the Engineering Department and Building Inspection Department for review.
+The Water Quality Specialist will review all grading plans to ensure that the site drainage conforms to the subdivision drainage plan and that appropriate erosion and sediment controls are in place to prevent pollutants from leaving the construction site.

 **If the all of above information is not completed and submitted with construction drawings, the plan will NOT be allowed to be reviewed.**